Bhikkhu: Monastic robes

-The special dress of ordained people, referred to in English as robes, comes from the idea of wearing a simple durable form of protection for the body from weather and climate.
-In each tradition, there is uniformity in the color and style of dress.
+The special dress of ordained Buddhist monks is called kāṣāya in Sanskrit, referred to in English as robes.
+The idea of wearing a simple durable form of protection for the body from weather and climate is ancient and goes back to Indian sramana traditions.
+In each Buddhism tradition, there is some uniformity in the color and style of dress.
 Color is often chosen due to the wider availability of certain pigments in a given geographical region.
 In Tibet and the Himalayan regions (Kashmir, Nepal and Bhutan), red is the preferred pigment used in the dyeing of robes.
 In Myanmar, reddish brown; In India, Sri Lanka and South-East Asia, various shades of yellow, ochre and orange prevail.
-In China, Korea, Japan and Vietnam, gray or black is common.
-Monks often make their own robes from cloth that is donated to them.
+In China, Korea, Japan and Vietnam, yellow, gray or black is common.
+In some traditions, monks often make their own robes from cloth that is donated to them.

 The robes of Tibetan novices and monks differ in various aspects, especially in the application of "holes" in the dress of monks.
 Some monks tear their robes into pieces and then mend these pieces together again.
 Upāsakas cannot wear the "chö-göö", a yellow tissue worn during teachings by both novices and full monks.

-In observance of the Kathina Puja, a special Kathina robe is made in 24 hours from donations by lay supporters of a temple.
+Theravada countries observe a rite called the Kathina Puja, in which a special Kathina robe is made in 24 hours from donations by lay supporters of a temple.
 The robe is donated to the temple or monastery and the resident monks then select from their own number a single monk to receive this special robe.